Hacking tutorials

 V. Behind the scenes

 The Login authentication option performs an additional step in order to obtain the session cookie.
 First, the scanner detects the login form from the URL provided and tries authenticating with the credentials.
-Second, the scanner tries to obtain the session cookie from the authenticated user and use it from this point in every request.
+Second, the scanner tries to obtain the session cookie from the authenticated user and to use it from this point in every request.

 In the Cookie-based authentication, having the session cookie already provided by you, the spidering and active scanning start directly.
 If the cookie is correct, the scan will result in more URLs discovered and analyzed for vulnerabilities.